American University Park

 Friendship Park, often called Turtle Park, serves as a center for community activity.
 Neighborhood landmarks include American University's Washington College of Law and Katzen Arts Center, the Georgetown Day School, Bernard T. Janney Elementary School, the residence of the Japanese ambassador, and the former embassy of Sweden (which was relocated to the Georgetown waterfront in October 2006), and it was long popular among the diplomatic community.
-Affordable housing drew young families to AU Park starting in the early 1990s.
-It remains highly desirable but real estate values have more than doubled since then.
-Larger homes are now valued at over $1 million.
+Affordable housing drew young families to American University Park starting in the early 1990s.
+It remains highly desirable — real estate values have more than doubled since then.
+Average homes are now valued well over $1 million.